Food Tours Rome – Local Aromas

 Roman Style Artichokes Carciofi alla Romana Recipe

-In Rome, nothing says springtime quite like artichokes so try this recipe for the traditional Roman-style carciofi alla romana.
-Beautiful globe artichokes are stuffed with garlic and wild mint then slowly braised until soft, tender and aromatic.
+In Rome, nothing says spring quite like artichokes!
+Try this delightful recipe for traditional Roman-style artichokes (Carciofi alla Romana).
+Beautiful globe artichokes are stuffed with garlic and wild mint, then slowly braised until they’re soft, tender, and aromatic.

-Spring is peak artichoke season in Rome when you can find these plump, purple-green spheres stacked up at markets all over the city and the word carciofi will appear on every menu in town.
-One of the most common recipes for artichokes is ‘alla romana‘ (Roman-style), which are easy to prepare in the home and can be eaten hot or cold, as either an appetizer or side dish, or even squashed into a panino with some shavings of pecorino or parmesan cheese.
+Spring is peak artichoke season in Rome, and you’ll see these plump, purple-green spheres stacked up at markets all over the city.
+The word carciofi will appear on every menu in town.
+One of the most beloved recipes is alla romana or Roman Style Artichokes which is easy to prepare at home and can be enjoyed hot or cold.
+Eat them as an appetizer or side dish.

-The hardest part of the preparation is trimming the artichokes but we are lucky as our Mamma Giuliana is an expert so you can also follow her simple instructions for preparing artichokes here.
-Traditionally, the Romans stuff their artichokes with a mixture of garlic and a local wild mint called mentuccia (known as ‘lesser calamint’ in English) which has a different flavor and aroma to regular mint.
-If you can’t get hold of mentuccia you could nevertheless use a little normal mint mixed with some fresh oregano for a similar result.
+The trickiest part of this recipe is trimming the artichokes, but don’t worry—Mamma Giuliana is an expert!
+Follow her simple instructions for preparing artichokes.
+Traditionally, Romans stuff their artichokes with a mixture of garlic and a local wild mint called mentuccia (lesser calamint in English).
+If you can’t find mentuccia, you can use regular mint mixed with fresh oregano for a similar flavor.

 Globe artichokes